Arrival

 The Cuddle Zone Learning Center will be closed on the following holidays (Tuition credit will not be given for these holidays):

 Holidays and In-Service Days may be subject to change.
 Please see yearly school calendar for exact dates.
 For any holiday that falls on a weekend, the Center will be closed on either the Friday before or Monday after the holiday.
-Calendar is located under the Forms & Resources tab.

 Vacation/Personal Leave Policies

 A Full time private pay child will earn five vacation days after being enrolled for a period of 12 months.
 A part-time private pay child will be prorated according to contracted days and times.
 Notify management when you are planning to use your days so that your tuition for that week can be adjusted.
-Also vacation days may only be used if the child is absent from the Center on those days.
+Vacation days may only be used if the child is absent from the Center on those days.

 Withdrawal Policies